AUTHOR: David Oarr

-We are ready to begin Phase II trials for fractionated radiation + CYT-6091 and for chemotherapy + CYT-6091.
-We believe these have the potential to help metastatic breast cancer patients stay alive longer and maintain a higher quality of life.
+We are investigating the potential for a Phase II clinical trial with fractionated radiation + CYT-6091.
+We believe this could have the potential to help metastatic breast cancer patients stay alive longer and maintain a higher quality of life.

 *We encourage patients and advocates to ask questions.
 You may enter questions in the comments section of this post, or reach out to us on Twitter, @CytImmune.